Canadian Experience Class

 • Adaptability & spouse factors

 A typical CEC candidate has a strong chance if their CRS score is above the recent cut-off (typically 470-490 in general draws).
+So If your profile is in the express entry pool, you should know what’s a good CRS score for the upcoming Express Entry Draw.

 Processing Time for CEC Applications